albbaous/GWAS_phenotype/README.md

 Z states for z-scaling and ln states for natural logarithm.
 ```

-### Just saving these here as it is the UKB IDs mapped to the names of variables in UKB:
+### Just saving these here as it is the UKB IDs mapped to the names of variables in the Deelen paper:
-- Define biomarkers and weights from Deelen et al., 2019
-- The "column" field matches exactly with the headers in CSV
 ```
 biomarkers <- tribble(
   ~column,                   ~label,       ~lnHR,